ViewComponent/view_component/adr/0002-naming-conventions-for-view-components.md

 ## Context

 The `Component` suffix has been questioned a few times.
 Based on our ViewComponents at GitHub and those shared on the ViewComponent repo, it looks like the namespaces used are unique even when the `Component` suffix is removed.
-This is due to following the naming convention of views, which is to use the plural paths in the namespace. e.g. `users/index.html.erb` -> `Users::IndexComponent`/`Users::Index`.
+This is due to following the naming convention of views, which is to use the plural paths in the namespace. for example `users/index.html.erb` -> `Users::IndexComponent`/`Users::Index`.

 ## Decision